-Larger Address Space:
+Larger Address Space

 In contrast to IPv4, IPv6 uses 4 times more bits to address a device on the Internet.
 This much of extra bits can provide approximately 3.4×1038 different combinations of addresses.
 This address can accumulate the aggressive requirement of address allotment for almost everything in this world.
 According to an estimate, 1564 addresses can be allocated to every square meter of this earth.

 This is another characteristic of IPv6.
 IPv6 has introduced Anycast mode of packet routing.
 In this mode, multiple interfaces over the Internet are assigned same Anycast IP address.
-Routers, while routing, sends the packet to the nearest destination.
+Routers, while routing, send the packet to the nearest destination.

-Enhanced Priority support:
+Enhanced Priority Support

-Where IPv4 used 6 bits DSCP (Differential Service Code Point) and 2 bits ECN (Explicit Congestion Notification) to provide Quality of Service but it could only be used if the end-to-end devices support it, that is, the source and destination device and underlying network must support it.
+IPv4 used 6 bits DSCP (Differential Service Code Point) and 2 bits ECN (Explicit Congestion Notification) to provide Quality of Service but it could only be used if the end-to-end devices support it, that is, the source and destination device and underlying network must support it.

-In IPv6, Traffic class and Flow label are used to tell underlying routers how to efficiently process the packet and route it.
+In IPv6, Traffic class and Flow label are used to tell the underlying routers how to efficiently process the packet and route it.